 A New Job and Fresh Start

-After receiving my official offer from Universal Studios Japan and accepting it, I went to do the responsible thing and tell my current employer (Walt Disney Imagineering R&D) that I would be leaving and to propose my end date (slightly more than two weeks later).
-Well, a lesson for anyone who leaves one company for a competitor: the people themselves will be happy for you, they will be sad to see you go, but the corporation itself sees it as the ultimate treason.
-I was separated from Disney effective immediately, quite drastically altering my plans for the rest of October.
-While Disney was decent enough to pay my salary for 2 weeks “in lieu of notice,” my Silver Pass, Health Insurance, and other benefits terminated immediately. (which left me and my family uninsured in America for 17 days despite paying enormous amounts of money for the majority of the year, but you know, America has the “best” system).
-I found myself unemployed with two weeks to kill.
+After accepting my offer from Universal Studios Japan, it was time to be moving on.
+I went to do the responsible thing and tell my current employer (Walt Disney Imagineering R&D) that I would be leaving and to propose my end date (slightly more than two weeks later).
+A lesson for anyone who leaves one company for a competitor: the people themselves will be happy for you, they will be sad to see you go, but the corporation itself sees it as treason.
+I was separated from Disney effective immediately, drastically altering my plans for the rest of October.
+While Disney was decent enough to pay my salary for 2 weeks “in lieu of notice,” but my Silver Pass, Health Insurance, and other benefits terminated immediately (which left me and my family uninsured in America for 17 days despite paying enormous amounts of money for the majority of the year, but you know, America has the “best” system).
+I ended up with about 2 weeks to kill.

 Through Arizona to La Plata

 We decided to drive our car back to Colorado and sell it to my grandparents and give some baby supplies (high chairs, etc) to my sister.
 On the way, we took the slightly longer route through Southwest Colorado in order to visit my dad’s side of the family.
 So, after having a hitch added to the car, I lashed down a big pile of stuff and we set off towards Arizona.

 The drive was largely uneventful and we made it to Flagstaff sometime around 11 PM.
 After settling into a hotel for a few hours, we were off again in the morning.